eleagros/FixationEffectPaper/README.md

     git clone [https://github.com/RomGr/FixationEffectPaper.git]

+## Selection of ROIs

+The first juypter notebook can be run to select automatically 25 ROIs within the white matter, and 25 ROIs for each series of measurement located in the folder `data/fixation_over_time`.
+CAUTION: running the notebook erase the previously generated results.

+## Parameter comparison

+The second juypter notebook, which should be run after the selection of the ROIs, was used to perform the statistical analyses for the evolution of the means and the fold changes.
+The results generated (mainly excel tables), can be found in the folder `results/comparaison`.
+The plots for the manuscript were created using Graphpad Prism.

+## Evalutation border zone

+The last juypter notebook, independent for the first two ones, allows to reproduce the results for the evalutation of the uncertainty region in between white and grey matter, and its evolution following formalin fixation.
+The results generated can be found in the folders `results/fixed` and `results/fresh`.
+The plots for the manuscript were created using python and are available directly in the `results` folders.

-## `selection_of_ROIs.ipynb`
+## Data

-You'll need a working Python environment to run the code.
-The recommended way to set up your environment is through the [Anaconda Python distribution](https://www.anaconda.com/download/) which provides the `conda` package manager.
-Anaconda can be installed in your user directory and does not interfere with the system Python installation.
+Three subfolders can be found in the `data` folder:

-We use `conda` virtual environments to manage the project dependencies in isolation.
-Thus, you can install our dependencies without causing conflicts with your setup (even with different Python versions).

-Run the following command in the repository folder (where `environment.yml` is located) to create a separate environment and install all required dependencies in it:

-    conda env create

-## Reproducing the results

-Before running any code you must activate the conda environment:

-    source activate ENVIRONMENT_NAME

-or, if you're on Windows:

-    activate ENVIRONMENT_NAME

-This will enable the environment for your current terminal session.
-Any subsequent commands will use software that is installed in the environment.

-To build and test the software, produce all results and figures, and compile the manuscript PDF, run this in the top level of the repository:

-    make all

-If all goes well, the manuscript PDF will be placed in `manuscript/output`.

-You can also run individual steps in the process using the `Makefile`s from the `code` and `manuscript` folders.
-See the respective `README.md` files for instructions.

-Another way of exploring the code results is to execute the Jupyter notebooks individually.
-To do this, you must first start the notebook server by going into the repository top level and running:

-    jupyter notebook

-This will start the server and open your default web browser to the Jupyter interface.
-In the page, go into the `code/notebooks` folder and select the notebook that you wish to view/run.

-The notebook is divided into cells (some have text while other have code).
-Each cell can be executed using `Shift + Enter`.
-Executing text cells does nothing and executing code cells runs the code and produces it's output.
-To execute the whole notebook, run all cells in order.
+1. `fixation_over_time`: contains the measurements for the section performed at different time points
+2. `fresh`: contains the measurements for the fresh section
+3. `fixed`: contains the measurements for the fixed section performed 24 hours after the fresh ones

 ## License

 All source code is made available under a BSD 3-clause license.
 You can freely use and modify the code, without warranty, so long as you provide attribution to the authors.
 See `LICENSE.md` for the full license text.

-The manuscript text is not open source.
-The authors reserve the rights to the article content, which is currently submitted for publication in the JOURNAL NAME.